 During the Second World War, London Functioned as the Capital of Six Countries

-The City has not One but Six Major Orchestras
+The City Has Not One but Six Major Orchestras

 We always tell people that London is cultured AF but the proof, as they say, is in the pudding.
+Or perhaps that should be in the music.

 London has six orchestras – The Royal Philharmonic, The London Philharmonic, The BBC Symphony Orchestra, the Philharmonia, Orchestra of the Royal Opera House and the London Symphony Orchestra.

-Banks in the City of London Used to Have to Be Located within a 10 Minute Walk of the Bank of England
+Banks in the City of London Used to Have to Be Located Within a 10-Minute Walk of the Bank of England

 There are Always at Least Six Ravens in the Tower of London

 Legend has it that the Tower of London will fall if there aren’t at least six ravens in residence at any given time.
-And there we were thinking that London was a progressive and forward-thinking city – lol.
+To make sure the ravens don’t fly away, the Ravenmaster clips one of their wings.

 London Zoo Used to be a Pretty Unsavoury Place